-The $25 accessible coaching sessions provide you with a half-hour one-on-one session with Dra.
+The coaching and consulting sessions provide you with a one-on-one session with Dra.
 Yvette Martinez-Vu where she addresses any of your grad school needs and concerns.
-Sign up for a session by emailing me at email@example.com.
+Learn about my rates and sign up for a session by emailing me at email@example.com.

 The Grad School Femtoring Guide is a work-in-progress that will provide low-income, first-gen, and students of color with a step-by-step guide on everything they need to know and take action on before, during, and after applying to graduate school.

 “I applied to PhD programs in [a social science field] this cycle and it has been, by far, one of the most challenging and taxing experiences I’ve had….
 However, listening to your podcasts has been comforting and helpful….
 I’m happy to let you know that, so far, I have received one acceptance and one placement on a waitlist (I applied to 4 schools total) – something I was NOT expecting considering that I applied to competitive schools.
 Therefore, thank you once again for this wonderful read piece you have created for us low-income, first-gen students of color, your work is much appreciated.”Undergraduate senior at a university in Southern California

 “I recently came across this podcast as I am finishing my Master of Library Science (MLS) degree and placing serious thought to continue on with a PhD in the future.
 Dra.
 Martinez-Vu provides such insightful advice on beginning your search for graduate programs and then navigating the application process!